Kassassin

-Kassassin (القصاصين) is a village of Lower Egypt 22 mi by rail west of Ismailia, a major city on the Suez Canal.
+Kassassin (القصاصين) is a town in Lower Egypt 22 mi by rail west of Ismailia, a major city on the Suez Canal.

-Battle of Kassassin Lock
+Battle of Kassassin

-At the Sweet Water Canal, on August 28, 1882, the British force was attacked by the Egyptians, led by Amed Urabi Pasha.
+The Battle of Kassassin was fought at the Sweet Water Canal, when on August 28, 1882, the British force was attacked by the Egyptians, led by Amed Urabi Pasha.
 They needed to carve a passage through Ismailia and the cultivated Delta.
 Both attacks were repulsed.
 The Household Cavalry under the command of General Drury Drury-Lowe led the "Moonlight Charge", consisting of the Royal Horse Guards and 7th Dragoon Guards galloping at full tilt into enemy rifle fire.
 Their ranks were whittled down from the saddle, but still they charged headlong, ever forward.
 Sir Baker Russell commanded 7th on the right; whereas the Household was led by Colonel Ewart, c/o of the Life Guards.
 They captured 11 Egyptian guns.
 Despite only half a dozen casualties, Wolseley was so concerned about the quality of his men that he wrote Cambridge for reforms to recruiting.
 Nonetheless, these were the elite of the British army and, these skirmishes were costly.
 Legend and a poem "At Kassassin", say the battle began as it was getting dark.

 On September 9, Urabi seized what he considered his last chance to attack the British position.
 A fierce battle ensued on the railway line at 7 am.
 General Willis sallied out from emplacements to drive back the Egyptians, who at 12 pm returned to their trenches.
 Thereupon Sir Garnet Wolseley arrived with the main force, while the Household Cavalry guarded his flank from a force at Salanieh.
 A total force of 634 officers and 16,767 NCOs and men were stationed at Kassassin before they marched on September 13, 1882, towards the main objective at Tell El Kebir where another battle was fought, the Battle of Tell El Kebir.